storacha/specs/w3-aggregation.md

   "src": ["https://.../bag(...).car"]
 }
 ```

+In addition, the calculated `commP` of the entire aggregate and the total size of every CAR within it is provided for convenience and consistency with the dag-cbor blocks.

 A receipt will be generated to acknowledge the received request.
 This receipt MUST contain an [effect](https://github.com/ucan-wg/invocation/#7-effect) with a subsequent task (`.fx.join` field) that is run when submitted aggregate is processed and either succeeds (implying that aggregate was accepted and deals will be arranged) or fail (with `error` describing a problem with an aggregate)